arnoson/kirby-auto-srcset/README.md

 ]);
 ```
 This will create the minimum and maximum dimensions as well as the dimensions in
 between.
-Depending on your image it will result in different in between dimensions.
+Depending on your image it will result in different dimensions.
-`kirby-auto-srcset` will figure out the dimensions based on the image's file size
+`kirby-auto-srcset` will figure out these dimensions based on the image's file size
 and tries to create the resulting images in roughly 20kb file sizes steps.
-20kb seems to be a good value for responsive images but you can also adjust it
+20kb seems to be a good value for responsive images but you can adjust it in the
-in the plugin's config.
+plugin's config.

 ## Configuration
-All options can either be set in the configuration or passed to the `autoSrcset`
+All options can either be set in the config or passed to the `autoSrcset` method.
-method.
 ```php
 // config.js
 return [